libtcod/python-tcod/docs/tutorial/part-01.rst

 The equivalent to :python:`if isinstance(event, tcod.event.Quit):` is :python:`case tcod.event.Quit():`.
 Keyboard keys can be checked with :python:`case tcod.event.KeyDown(sym=tcod.event.KeySym.LEFT):`.
 Make a case for each arrow key: ``LEFT`` ``RIGHT`` ``UP`` ``DOWN`` and move the player in the direction of that key.
+Since events are printed you can check the :any:`KeySym` of a key by pressing that key and looking at the printed output.
 See :any:`KeySym` for a list of all keys.

 .. code-block:: python